 Words, Words, Words

-As we roll Joey’s chair closer to his eye gaze AAC device, his Joey’s eyes light up as though he is reuniting with an old friend.
-Once we position him in front of his screen, and make sure he is close enough so that the sensor can pick up his eye gaze, he off to the races.
+As we roll Joey’s chair closer to his eye gaze AAC device, Joey’s eyes light up as though he is reuniting with an old friend.
+Once we position him in front of his screen, and make sure he is close enough so that the sensor can pick up his eye gaze, he’s off to the races.
 Some days he dives into his words right away.
 Helicopter.
 Purple.
 Car.
 Fast.
 Tyrannosaurus Rex.
 Tiger.
 Parrot.
 Penguin.
 Where.
 Alligator.
 Purple.
 White.
 Over.
-The words come out fast and furiously – there are so many words and so much time to make up for.
+The words come out fast and furious – there are so many words and so much time to make up for.
 [Read more…]

 Seals on the Bus!